PierreMano/management/readme.md

 - Add profile management for users
 - Implement data export/import functionality
-- Add activity logging for audit purposes
+- Add activity logging for audit purposes click on this link to scheck the app: https://management-rho-six.vercel.app/

 ## License